deep-security/aws-security-hub/README.md

+> AWS Security Hub is currently in open preview.
+That means we can expect changes as the AWS service team responds to customer requirements and requests.
+We'll also be iterating on this integration in order to make it work better and deploy smoother.
+>
+> Please feel free to open an issue or submit a PR as required.

 # AWS Security Hub Integration

 AWS Security Hub provides a comprehensive view of your high priority security alerts and compliance status for your AWS deployment.
 By combining data from [Amazon GuardDuty](https://aws.amazon.com/guardduty/), [Amazon Inspector](https://aws.amazon.com/inspector/), and [Amazon Macie](https://aws.amazon.com/macie/) along with a host of [APN partner solutions](https://aws.amazon.com/security/partner-solutions/), the AWS Security Hub is a one-stop shop for security visibility.